DOVER -- A replica of the Vietnam Memorial Wall that is located in Washington, D.C., is making its way to the Deerfield Valley.

 During discussion, Black stated that the "Moving Wall" would be stopping at a few nearby spots.

 "(It will be) outside of Boston in a couple locations and upstate New York prior to the Deerfield Valley," he said.
 "So from that perspective, you're probably not going to get the Boston crowd coming to see it because they're going to go closer to their particular area.
-(This) made it difficult.
-But it is an interesting event."

 Black recommended the board put up $1,500 for the wall but the board decided to match the Wilmington Selectboard after some discussion.